ga4gh/vrs/docs/source/specification/terms_and_model/location.rst

 **Computational definition**

-A Location subclass for describing a defined Interval over a named sequence.
+A Location subclass for describing a defined :ref:`Interval` over a named :ref:`Sequence`.

 **Information model**